gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-geometry-lathe.md

           : makeUnindexedIndicesFn(arrays);
     }

-In the code above first we genearte normals for each face (each triangle) from the original points.
+In the code above first we generate normals for each face (each triangle) from the original points.
 We then generate a set of vertex indices to find points that are the same.
-That's because as we rotated the points the first point and the last point should match up but they have differnet UV coordinates so they are not the same point.
+That's because as we rotated the points the first point and the last point should match up but they have different UV coordinates so they are not the same point.
 To compute the vertex normals we need them to be considered the same point.

 Once that's done, for each vertex, we make a list of all the faces it's used by.

-Finally we average the normals of all the faces each vertex uses excluding ones that are more than `maxAngle` different and genearte a new set of vertices.
+Finally we average the normals of all the faces each vertex uses excluding ones that are more than `maxAngle` different and generate a new set of vertices.

 Here's the result